 Location: Monterey Place, 23 Tong Chun Street, Tseung Kwan O

-Tell us about the programme/curriculum at the preschool.
-What are some of the key features?
+Tell us about the programme at the pre-school.
+What are some key features?

 The school was fully authorised to deliver the IB PYP in 2004.
 Inquiry sits at the heart of the programme – it is through asking questions, pursuing passions and making connections that learners in the PYP develop academically and personally.

 We believe that every child is capable, competent and creative, and our Early Years programme promotes independence and natural curiosity.
-We know that learning happens best in the early years through play, exploration and inquiry, and our Pre-Kindergarten classrooms, outdoor playscapes and specialist teaching spaces offer environments that are interactive, safe and fun for every child.
+We know that learning happens best in the early years through play, exploration and inquiry.
+To this end, our Pre-Kindergarten classrooms, outdoor playscapes and specialist teaching spaces offer environments that are interactive, safe and fun for every child.

 What kind of activities do children get involved in during an HKA school day?